Adaptive variational Bayes: Optimality, computation and applications: Adaptive variational Bayes

-Due to the above theorem, if a computation algorithm for computing the variational posterior for each individual model is tractable, which is the case for many situations, the adaptive variational posterior distribution is also easily computable.
+Thanks to the above theorem, if a computation algorithm for the variational posterior over each individual model is tractable and the number of individual models is not much large (which is the case for nested model spaces), the adaptive variational posterior distribution is also easily computable.
+Furthermore, since each individual variational posterior is computed separately, the adaptive variational Bayes procedure is easily parallelizable.
 We summarize a general procedure for computation in \cref{alg:general}.